ADVANCED COACHING PROGRAMME COHORT TWO

 “I feel we all aspire to improve communication and provide both moral and physical support to one another.
 As members of the same federations, we share the goal of achieving remarkable results and developing exceptional athletes who will make us proud on national and international stages.

-“How can we better support each other, find solutions to the challenges we face, and achieve professional fulfillment?
+“How can we better support each other, find solutions to the challenges we face, and achieve professional fulfilment?
 We will work on this as a team!

 I have high expectations for myself and look forward to discovering more about myself and those around me as we progress through listening, understanding, and applying the philosophy of fencing.”